 We do not recommend mountain treks in June as clouds cover the mountains, and have no clear view.
 Instead, you can visit the rain shadowed part- the places beyond mountains.
 Those places have no rainfall, so you can do summer trekking in such places.

-Trekking in this month means you can have an opportunity to explore geography.
+Trekking this month means you can have an opportunity to explore geography.
 Climatic variations in different places.
-Cultural diversity in different parts of Nepal except mountains will keep you entertained.
-It usually rains during the night and there’s clear sky in the morning.
+Cultural diversity in different parts of Nepal except the mountains will keep you entertained.
+It usually rains during the night and there’s a clear sky in the morning.
 This makes trekking more exciting.

 In this month, you can witness agricultural activities in all parts of Nepal.
 Perplexing lush vegetation all around is a bonus to you.
 The cooler climate keeps you energized and moving despite the road situation.
 While planning the trek think beyond rain, heat, and leeches.

 If you plan to trek in June, you may get drenched in rain.
 Or stuck in the muddy road in lowlands and hills.
 But once you proceed towards the other side of the mountain you will feel the dry and windy summer weather.
 And no rain at all.
 During this time, few tourists go on treks due to the climatic situation.
 As a result, there will be less crowd.
 Peaceful trails and easier accommodations will add joy to you.

 It is one of the adventurous trails.
 The exotic landscape and amazing lifestyle of mountain people make this trek memorable.

 The trek passes through Manang with the view of different arid cliffs and mountain peaks.
 The trail continues to Muktinath and KaliGandaki rivers flowing downhill.
 On the way is Kagbeni where there are many Buddhist monasteries.
 Also, the place has equal importance according to Hindu mythology.